Mandeep210405/CheatAi/README.md

 # CheatCode AI 🤖💻
+Hey im mandeep Jadeja,
 Ever wished you had a cheat code for life?
-Well, we can’t help with that... but we can help you ace virtual interviews, generate answers like a pro, and look like the smartest person in the (virtual) room! 🎩✨
+Well, I can’t help with that... but I can help you ace virtual interviews, generate answers like a pro, and look like the smartest person in the (virtual) room! 🎩✨

 Welcome to CheatCode AI, the ultimate transparent overlay AI assistant that runs on top of your screen, helping you get instant responses while looking totally legit. 🚀

-🔥 Features
+# 🔥 Features

 Transparent & Always-On-Top Window 🪟 → Because stealth is key.